Power Tools Market Size and Share

 By Mode of Operation: Cordless Revolution Accelerates

-Electric formats captured 63.45% of 2024 revenue, with cordless sub-segments expanding at 7.5% CAGR through 2030 as lithium-ion packs approach corded performance parity.
+Electric formats captured 63.45% of 2024 revenue in the power tool market, with cordless sub-segments expanding at 7.5% CAGR through 2030 as lithium-ion packs approach corded performance parity.
 Pneumatic tools retain footholds where compressed-air systems already exist, and hydraulic devices address ultra-high-torque niches such as bridge tensioning.
 Engine-driven equipment is relegated to off-grid construction and forestry operations due to urban noise and emissions limits.
 The power tools market size for cordless solutions is projected to widen sharply as multi-brand battery alliances cut ownership costs and simplify charging infrastructure.
 However, raw-material pricing swings and limited fast-charging availability in developing regions keep corded units relevant for price-sensitive users.

 Enhanced ergonomics, brushless drives, and firmware updates now differentiate premium cordless products.
 Bosch’s Professional 18V System and Makita’s LXT interchangeable packs highlight how ecosystem consistency locks in customer loyalty.
 Fleet managers appreciate the reduced downtime and safety gains derived from cable-free worksites, reinforcing the transition.